Varicocele Microsurgery Treatment in Delhi, India

 HangingReducedIncreased

-Microsurgery is superior to Embolization for treatment of Varicocele.
+Microsurgery is superior to Embolization for the treatment of Varicocele.

 References: